-Legislation on waste, waste transportation and disposal of waste has worldwide as well as national or regional legal effectiveness.
-Different regulations, conventions and laws interdigitate and make transboundary movement of waste to a complex field of knowledge.
+Legislation on waste, waste transportation and disposal of waste has legal effectiveness worldwide as well as national or regional.
+Different regulations, conventions and laws are implemented and make transboundary movement of waste to a complex field of knowledge.

 UN United Nations

-„Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal” is a multinational agreement which obligates states which have signed the convention to conduct transboundary movement of waste to specific rules.
-It provides minimum information to waste generator, consignee and involved authorities about kind of waste, treatment and final disposition.
+“Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal” is a multinational agreement which comes in force on those states, having signed the convention to conduct transboundary movement of waste according to specific rules.
+It provides minimum information to waste generator, consignee and involved authorities about kind of waste, treatment and final disposal.Basel Convention

 This regulation has direct effectiveness to all European countries and is based on Basel Convention.
-With additional specifying detail regulation, it clearly instructs waste shipment, information to stakeholders and responsibilities.
+Stakeholders are instructed by additional detailed information on waste shipment and responsibilities.

 The key elements of Directive 66/2006/EU are:

-> ban of certain metals in batteries (Hg, Cd)
+> ban of certain metals in batteries (Hg, Cd, Pb)

 > mandatory registration of battery manufacturer/importer